rudyravelindev/se_project_todo-app/README.md

 # Simple Todo App

-TaskEASY: Your Simple Todo App
+- TaskEASY: Your Simple Todo App
-TaskEASYis a straightforward and user-friendly todo application designed to help you manage your daily tasks efficiently.
+  TaskEASY is a straightforward and user-friendly todo application designed to help you manage your daily tasks efficiently.

 ## Functionality

-Add Tasks: Quickly add new tasks.
+- Add Tasks: Quickly add new tasks.
-Mark as Complete: Check off tasks once they're done to keep your list clean and organized.
+- Mark as Complete: Check off tasks once they're done to keep your list clean and organized.
-Delete Tasks: Remove tasks you no longer need.
+- Delete Tasks: Remove tasks you no longer need.

 ## Technology

+- HTML
+- CSS
-HTML, CSS, and JavaScript.
+- JavaScript.

 ## Deployment